Ask Slashdot: Could We Build A Global Wireless Mesh Network?

 Routing tables would be fairly hard to figure out how to handle effectively, especially if each device in the mesh network could move around ( like if we were using a cell phone as a node in the network ).
 The routes would have to update extremely fast with extreme variability in each nodes transfer speeds,

-First answer this question: (Score:2)
+First answer this question: (Score:3)

 packet radio (Score:2)